Kry73/PatternAnalysis-2025/recognition/GFNet-s4979971/README.md

 A study[^2] has shown that PGFNet achieved superior performance, rivaling the SOTA EfficientNet.
 Although the cited study evaluated PGFNet on a coal ash content estimation task, its relevance extends to MRI brain imaging because both involve analyzing fine-grained grayscale textures.
 In both coal imaging and MRI scans, the model must detect subtle intensity and structural variations rather than color cues.

 Furthermore SOTA EfficientNet is well known for capturing hierarchical spatial features effectively even in single-channel data.
-Hence, the fact that PGFNet rivals SOTA EfficientNet in such a grayscale-dependent and texture-sensitive task suggests that PGFNet can similarly excel in MRI-based classification—where discriminative patterns of brain tissue, rather than color differences, are crucial.
+Hence, the fact that PGFNet rivals SOTA EfficientNet in such a grayscale-dependent and texture-sensitive task suggests that PGFNet can similarly excel in MRI-based classification, where discriminative patterns of brain tissue, rather than color differences, are crucial.

 In this implementation, PGFNet architecture is implemented in three main variants:
 | Variant  | Parameters |Depth |